-In this post, I’ll look at what is a step-through bike, a brief history of these bikes, their benefits and how to choose, and the best step-through bikes in the market today.
+In this post, I’ll look at what is a step-through bike, a brief history of these bikes, their benefits and how to choose, and go through the best step-through bikes on the market today.

 What is a Step-Through Bike?

 A step-through bike is designed without a crossbar.
 It makes mounting effortless – you step through, sit and ride.
 In a traditional bike, there’s a bar that runs from the saddle to the handlebars.